hobbes78/hobbes78.github.io/_posts/2020-02-26-hdv-uh50-review.md

 All-in-all, it does its job and, at this price, much more can't be asked.
 Possible improvements:
   * Do away with the power source, as it becomes cumbersome.
 If the DHCP removal device is added, it's even worse!
 But the mere 50mA available in the HDMI cable make this wish unrealistic.
   * It can only be used when really needed.
-If it's permanently connected, like the VCR recorders were at their heyday, it introduces some lag and seems to disable some image improvement processing performed by the TV.
+If it's permanently connected, like the VCR recorders were in their heyday, it introduces some lag and seems to disable some image improvement processing performed by the TV.
   * The best interface would probably be a smartphone app capable of showing a preview, but the current button to start/stop recording is good enough.